 Another delay in receiving the next IFS ERP job offer can be a formal human resources (HR) process requiring HR sign off on several steps.

-It is not uncommon that the job opening itself may also get delayed or rethought, depending on internal issues within the company i.e. management changes, budgets, changes regarding the person who is vacating the position.
+It is not uncommon that the job opening itself may also get delayed or rethought, depending on internal issues within the company i.e. management changes, budgets, and changes regarding the person who is vacating the position.

 Finally, the hiring manager might also simply be busy with other projects and might not make this hiring process a priority, as frustrating as that is for an IFS Contractor in the application process.